paulfitz/daff-doc/types/coopy/Alignment.md

 ---
 layout: thing
 thing: class
-title: coopy.Alignment
+title: daff.Alignment
 ---
-# coopy.Alignment
+# daff.Alignment

   Store the relationship between tables.
 Answers the question: where does a row/column of table A appear in table B?